All right, look, I just want everybody to know I'm still fed up with this Watergate orgy, with this deep throat orgy.

 Of course, Ben Bradley, all these people are owed a big debt.

-And the legions, the examples here are legion that I could give you of other presidents, other administrations engaging in Nixonian like behavior.
+And the legions, the examples here are legion that I could give you of other presidents, other administrations engaging in Nixonian-like behavior.

 But of course, those were Democrats, and as such, they were untouchable.

-Let's uh listen to a little bit of Ben Bradley, the former editor of the Washington Post, who decided to cover up a huge error made by Woodward and Bernstein when they misreported evidence that supposedly had come from grand jury testimony, which was leaked, which is illegal.
+Let's listen to a little bit of Ben Bradley, the former editor of the Washington Post, who decided to cover up a huge error made by Woodward and Bernstein when they misreported evidence that supposedly had come from grand jury testimony, which was leaked, which is illegal.

-He refused to stand, he in fact stood by an error rather than correct it.
+In fact, stood by an error rather than correct it.

 He says he thinks it's very sad that Mark Felt broke the trust and the confidence of the president of the United States.